 ‘You mentioned that when you came home you went upstairs and looked in on Emily…’

-’Can I ask…How did you know Emily was in her bed at that time?
+’Can I ask…How did you know Emily was in her bed at that time?′

-‘OK…’ Luke said trying to tread as carefully as possible with his questioning.
-'Yes but…did you actually see Emily in the bed…?
+‘OK… But…did you actually see Emily in the bed…?
 What I mean is…Was what you saw a body shape under the covers, or did you actually see Emily in bed…you know, her head, or an arm protruding from the covers?’

 Megan thought for a moment.
 ‘I stood at the door to Em’s room and looked in…’ Megan began.
 ‘I saw her in the bed…’ she said.
-‘But no…’ she shook her head, ‘come to think of it, I didn’t see any part of her body…just the shape of her body under the covers.’
+‘But no…’ she shook her head.
+‘Come to think of it, I didn’t see any part of her body…just the shape of her body under the covers.’

 Luke nodded his understanding.
 ‘OK.
 You mentioned that Kirk told you not to wake her and he closed the door back over,’ he said.

 Megan nodded.
 ‘That’s right.
 He said she had been waiting up for me to come home…’ she said.
 ‘And if I woke her she would be too excited to go back to sleep…I hadn’t been home all weekend you see, and we miss each other when I go on these work trips.’